Fact Sheet: Protecting the Health Care Workforce

 - Safety committees

-Pennsylvania’s hospitals are taking individual steps to improve safety for health care workers.
+Pennsylvania’s hospitals are taking individual steps to improve and advocate for the safety of health care workers.

 Assault is never okay.
 Stalking and harassment are never okay.